Formed in 1988, the Gorilla SSP is a group of dedicated professionals with five primary goals:

 The primary goals of an SSP are to treat an entire population of animals as a single unit and promote cooperation among holding institutions to ensure the long term survival of the species in captivity.
 A minority of SSP populations support wild populations through reintroduction programs, but the majority of SSP programs exist solely to create a sustainable captive population to advance the mission of zoos for many years to come.
 Holistic SSP programs extend beyond captive management to encompass scientific research, conservation, and education programs that support populations in zoos and in the wild.

 On 12 September 2007, Western gorillas - the only species seen in zoos - were re-classified from "Endangered" to "Critically Endangered" by The World Conservation Union (IUCN).
-Only a decade ago scientists estimated there were more than 100,000 Western gorillas in Africa, but threats from the bushmeat crisis (illegal, unsustainable hunting of wild animals) and Ebola virus have wiped out so many gorillas that current estimates are closer to 30,000.
+Threats from the bushmeat crisis (illegal, unsustainable hunting of wild animals) and Ebola virus have wiped out so many gorillas that current estimates are closer to 350,000.
 Many of the gorillas killed by humans or disease were in protected areas like national parks, but limited resources make it difficult for people to adequately protect gorillas and support the people who live near them.
 This tragic news underscores the importance of zoos in educating North Americans about the essential role of wildlife in maintaining the health of the planet, the plight of wild animals and nearby human populations, and what we here in North America can do to stop current trends toward extinction worldwide.

 - Research: Science guides much of the management practices of the SSP.
 Find out more about what research projects are currently being conducted or supported by the SSP.